Frank Sandland Hone: History

 Hone was born in Mount Gambier, the son of (Baptist) Rev. Nathaniel Johnson Hone (died 1909) and his wife Emily Hone, née Sandland (died 1914) who married in 1869.
 He was educated at Prince Alfred College, where he excelled at sports and academic subjects.
-He studied medicine at the University of Adelaide, graduated MB and ChB in 1894, winning the Everard Scholarship.
+He studied medicine at the University of Adelaide, and graduated MB and ChB in 1894, winning the Everard Scholarship.

 Dr. Hone had his first practice in Morphett Vale, where he was appointed medical officer to aborigines and the destitute poor, and from 1903 in Semaphore, then established a specialist clinic in Adelaide in 1919.
-He was an honorary physician at the Royal Adelaide Hospital from 1921 to 1931 and was later for many years an honorary consulting physician.
+He was an honorary physician at the Royal Adelaide Hospital from 1921 to 1931 and was later an honorary consulting physician for many years.
 He was for many years a lecturer at the Adelaide Medical School, where he was highly regarded and popular.

-Around 1910 he was appointed chief Commonwealth Quarantine Officer for South Australia, an onerous position in the time before antibiotics when plague, smallpox and tuberculosis were serious threats to the community, and isolation in sanatoria was society's chief weapon.
-In 1924 there was only one pathology laboratory in the State, which meant long delays in diagnosis of infectious diseases in country areas.
+Around 1910 he was appointed chief Commonwealth Quarantine Officer for South Australia, an onerous position before antibiotics when plague, smallpox and tuberculosis were serious threats to the community, and isolation in sanatoria was society's chief weapon.
+In 1924 there was only one pathology laboratory in the State, which meant long delays in the diagnosis of infectious diseases in country areas.
 He established new facilities in Port Pirie, Mount Gambier and Renmark.
-He resigned this position in 1929, owing to pressure of his private practice, and the position was made full-time, with Dr. F. N. Ponsford the first appointee.
+He resigned this position in 1929, owing to the pressure of his private practice, and the position was made full-time, with Dr. F. N. Ponsford the first appointee.

 He was interested in preventive medicine, and was involved in research into typhus disease, which was endemic among grain workers.

 In 1924 he was a member of the Commonwealth Royal Commission on Public Health, part of whose terms of reference was the division of responsibilities between Commonwealth and States.
 Most of the Commission's recommendations were introduced into Australian public health practice.

 Hone died after two weeks in intensive care in a Wakefield Street private hospital.
 Prior to this, he was said to be the oldest practising graduate of the Adelaide Medical School.